For the gifts and calling of God are without repentance (Romans 11:29)

 The reality is that God chooses your calling, not you (Jeremiah 1:5).
 We are not to decide what we want to do in life, and then ask God to bless it.
 We are to pray and seek God for His call on our lives.
 Like the Apostle Paul, we are wise to pray "Lord, what do you want me to do?"
 (Acts 9:6).

-The most exciting, fulfilling, and satisfying life you can possibly live is the life you live as you walk out God’s calling in your life.
-The wisest and best life you can possibly live is the life of embracing and running after the call of God.
+The most exciting, fulfilling, and satisfying life you can possibly live, is the life you live as you walk out God’s calling.
+The wisest and best life you can possibly live, is the life of embracing and running after the call of God.

 But His calling on your life must be accepted and then lived out faithfully.
 God is not going to change His mind (Romans 11:29).
 You can accept His calling and live it out by the power of the Holy Spirit becoming a great blessing to the world.